opensearch-project/documentation-website/STYLE_GUIDE.md

 * Capitalize both words when referring to the *OpenSearch Project*.
 * *OpenSearch* is the name for the distributed search and analytics engine used by Amazon OpenSearch Service.
 * Amazon OpenSearch Service is a managed service that makes it easy to deploy, operate, and scale OpenSearch.
 Use the full name *Amazon OpenSearch Service* on first appearance.
 The abbreviated service name, *OpenSearch Service*, can be used for subsequent appearances.
 * OpenSearch Dashboards is the UI for OpenSearch.
 On first appearance, use the full name *OpenSearch Dashboards*. *Dashboards* can be used for subsequent appearances.
+* *Security Analytics* is a security information and event management (SIEM) solution for OpenSearch.
+Capitalize both words when referring to the name of the solution.
+* Observability is collection of plugins and applications that let you visualize data-driven events by using Piped Processing Language (PPL).
+Capitalize *Observability* when referring to the name of the solution.
 * Refer to OpenSearch Project customers as *users*, and refer to the larger group of users as *the community*.

 #### Product names